OpenSource-For-Freedom/CYBER_OPS/VeriFY/VeriFY.md

-## "SniffMe" a new format using Open Source Network Scanning tools.
+## "VeriFY" a new format using Open Source Network Scanning tools.

 **This is the Linux (Unix) file space for endpoint, Server and Sandbox testing and Development**
 ```